bcrowell/bcrowell.github.io/faster_than_light/index.md

 Defense number 1, kinematics
 ----------------------------

-If draw the vector ↑ and then start drawing all the possibilities in between that and →, we will eventually have to transition from positive intervals to negative ones.
+If we draw the vector ↑ and then start drawing all the possibilities in between that and →, we will eventually have to transition from positive intervals to negative ones.
 At the transition point, we'll have a vector whose interval is zero.
 Conventionally, we draw our diagrams so that the scales are properly matched on the time and space axes, and then the zero interval is what occurs when the vector's representation on paper is at an angle of 45 degrees.